CoinLoan Weekly: Ethereum Bug and BTC Mining Difficulty Rise

 As of August 31, Ripple is trading at $1.11, a 1.41% decrease in value in the last 24 hours.

-Ripple is currently facing legal issues - SEC recognized XRP as security and filed the petition in court demanding access to the company's internal data.
+Ripple is currently facing legal issues - SEC recognized XRP as security and filed a petition in court demanding access to the company's internal data.

 Deposit XRP in a CoinLoan Interest Account without any fees.

 On August 27, ETH developer, Martin Holst Swende, tweeted about the consensus bug that hit Ethereum mainnet fixed in Geth v1.10.8.
 Later he added most mining rigs were already updated and encouraged ETH miners to update to v1.10.8.

 Swende also said that the accident "concludes our experiment with public announcements for hotfixes."
 According to him, the public announcement experiment was successful, as most miners had upgraded in time.

 Stay safe and upgrade to v1.10.8, as, according to ethernodes.org, 44.5% of Geth clients still use older versions.

 The first cryptocurrency’s mining difficulty (a measure of the amount of computing resources required to mine Bitcoin) has surged for a third time in a row: the first and the second ones we already mentioned in our blog posts.